 There’s nothing quite like a morning stroll, or a boxing session in the park with a friend.
 And the cost?
 Nothing.
 Avoid the clothing-competition in gyms and classes by working out in your own private place with someone you trust.
 For those that just love to pump some iron, consider transforming your home into your own cheap, cheerful and effective gym.

 Department stores like Big W have dumbbells, rollers, mats, kettlebells and bands for surprisingly affordable prices.
 And a few essential items can make your home the ideal workout space.
 Really looking to save pennies?
 Use books, backpacks, chairs, drink bottles, stairs (the list goes on!) as makeshift gym equipment.
 You’ll be amazed at what you can come up with.

-Or simply grab a workout video (ok, maybe not those ones!) or download a podcast, and once again you have all the motivation of a trainer without the headache of money or self-consciousness.
+Or simply grab a workout video or download a podcast, and once again you have all the motivation of a trainer without the headache of money or self-consciousness.

 It doesn’t matter if you aren’t drinking $30 green smoothies everyday, and doing $45/hr Xtend Barre classes, or following the celebrity workouts of Kim Kardashian, Hugh Jackman or Heidi Klum – wellness can be yours.
 And there’s no need to worry, people will see the glow of happiness in your face that comes from looking after yourself your way.